Bapiggott/shuoying/Lab_Attribute_based_Encryption.md

 Please give us your feedback on this lab using this [feedback form](link-to-feedback-form).

 The SEED Labs project is open source.
 If you are interested in contributing to this project, please check out our [Github page](https://github.com/seed-labs/seed-labs).

+---

+Copyright © 2021 Anyi Liu, Xinyi Li, and Frank Wang, Oakland University and the University of Michigan.
+The development of this document is funded by the following grants from the US National Science Foundation: No. 1723707 and 1623713, and Michigan Space Grant Consortium (MSGC) Research Seed Grant and Oakland University Research Seed Grant.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+If you remix, transform, or build upon the material, this copyright notice must be left intact, or reproduced in a way that is reasonable to the medium in which the work is being re-published.